justinsthomas/familytree/README.md

 ==================

 Have you ever thought chaining parent() upon parent() was just a bit confusing or verbose?
-At your service is a service is a set of simple jQuery functions that map the element selection process to something a bit more familiar: a family tree.
+At your service is a set of simple jQuery functions that map the element selection process to something a bit more familiar: a family tree.

 It's as simple as including jquery.familytree.js and calling a function within your script as follows: